karimrebai/training/spark/spark-definitive-guide/notes.md

 - Outer joins (keep rows with keys in either the left or right datasets)
 - Left outer joins (keep rows with keys in the left dataset)
 - Right outer joins (keep rows with keys in the right dataset)
-- Left semi joins (keep the rows in the left, and only the left, dataset where the key appears in the right dataset)
+- Left semi joins (keep the rows in the left, and only the left dataset where the key appears in the right dataset)
-- Left anti joins (keep the rows in the left, and only the left, dataset where they do not appear in the right dataset)
+- Left anti joins (keep the rows in the left, and only the left dataset where they do not appear in the right dataset)
 - Natural joins (perform a join by implicitly matching the columns between the two datasets with the same names)
 - Cross (or Cartesian) joins (match every row in the left dataset with every row in the right dataset)